Statewide ImageryLBRSGEOhio Spatial Information Portal

 OGRIP began informally in 1989 to coordinate GIS activities among State agencies.
 OGRIP was formally recognized by executive order in 1993, perpetuated by subsequent executive orders until in 2008 when the legislature modified the make-up of the Council and codified the existence of the Governor appointed Council.
 The Department of Administrative Services provides an operating budget and an office for an Executive Director and support staff.

 As the GIS coordinating body for State and local Government in the State of Ohio, the goals of the 15 member OGRIP Council are to:

-In addition to the OGRIP Council, an OGRIP Forum meets on a regular basis to discuss issues and initiatives that benefit GIS users throughout the State.
+In addition to the OGRIP Council, when active an OGRIP Forum meets on a regular basis to discuss issues and initiatives that benefit GIS users throughout the State.
 Made up primarily of volunteers who share a common interest in the development of Geographic Information Systems (GIS) and use of geographic information in Ohio, the Forum include representatives of several state agencies, local and regional governments, utilities, universities, private organizations and other interested individuals.

 What does it do?

 Coordination is OGRIP's primary function, through the development of statewide geospatial initiatives that benefit all levels of government OGRIP achieves its goals through leadership, communication, assistance and education.
 OGRIP provides leadership by promoting GIS technology for the state and demonstrating the value of geographic information for effective decision support.
 OGRIP supports communication by providing a place to come together to examine issues, articulate ideas and build consensus through cooperative and coordinated activities.
 OGRIP offers assistance by developing and endorsing standards and guidelines helpful to users of GIS and geospatial information.
 OGRIP continues to support and provide educational opportunities in GIS for users at all levels of understanding of the technology.